GalMunGral/galmungal.github.io/theoretical-minimum.md

 CPU
 Instruction Sets

-# 1. Abstraction, Abstraction, Abstraction
+# Chapter I. Abstraction, Abstraction, Abstraction
 Turing machine (or any model of computation for that matter) abstracts away the physical implementations: the view of space as discrete cells and time as sequence of steps is a logical rather than physical one.
 This is what lies the heart of mathematical modeling:  **Abstration**, the art of disregarding nonessential details thereby hiding underlying complexity and extracting a simplified, logical view.
 It turns out abstration plays an essential role in software engineering as well.

-## 0. High-level Languages
+## High-level Languages

 At the machine/assembly language level, a program must be written in a specific instruction set and therefore will not run on others CPU architectures.
 To write portable code, computer scientists came up with the concept of high-level languages, using which programmer only need to write out the high-level algorithms in human-readable text, and a program called **compiler** (one for each CPU architecture) will take care of translating that to hardware-specific machine code.
 In other words, the complexity of CPU archtectures, which is nonessential algorithmically, is abstracted away from the programmer, who can now simply focus on the program logic.